Enterprise Edition v8

 Encapsulation of child components within a parent system boundary.

-Dragon1 allows you to bridge the gap between business strategy and IT through visual architecture principles and blueprints.
+Dragon1 allows you to bridge the gap between business strategy and IT through principles and blueprints.

 principle CloudFirst {